jazzsequence/Cat-Signal/readme.txt

 **How do I know if it's working?**

-If you're savvy, you can check the HTML source of your site and check that either the `modal.js` or `banner.js` is loading.
+If you're savvy, you can check the HTML source of your site and check that either the `modal.js` is loading.
 If it is, you're good to go, and the banner or modal window will work automagically when the IDL launch a new campaign.

-You can also add `?_idl_test=1` to the end of any page URL configured to display the alert.
-This will display a banner or modal in the style of the actual alert while not actually displaying a pretty banner or graphic.
+The `?_idl_test=1` test URL is no longer supported, sadly.

 == Installation ==